 Check if you got the correct answer at the bottom of the page.

-For more FREE QUESTIONS similar to Deutsche Bank’s assessment tests, register with Graduates First and take your FREE numerical reasoning test now!
+For more FREE QUESTIONS similar to Deutsche Bank’s assessment tests, sign up with GF and take your FREE numerical reasoning test now!

 If you have successfully passed the online tests stage, you will be invited to a one-on-one interview with a professional from Deutsche Bank.
 This interview will either take the form of a telephone interview or a face-to-face interview at the Deutsche Bank office.
 This is an opportunity for you to demonstrate your interest and potential skills that make you suitable for the particular role that you applied to.